twitocode/Tantalum/content/University/Year 1/ECON 1BB3/trade-offs, advantage, and the market system.md

 			- 6T -> 24C
 			- 1T -> 4C (opportunity cost of it)
 		- sandy will specalize in selling tables
-		- mike will specialize in selling tables b/c he has a higher opportunity
+		- mike will specialize in selling chairs
-		-
+		- price has to be high enough for the seller but low enough for the buyer
+		- between 4C per T and 5C per chair
 - attainable/feasible vs efficient
 - using ppf to show economic growth
 - 2x2 trade model